Azure-Samples/acr-dotnet-manage-azure-container-registry/README.md

 ---
-services: Acr
+services: Container-Registry
-platforms: .Net
+platforms: dotnet
 author: milismsft
 ---

-# Getting Started with Acr - Manage Container Registry - in .Net #
+# Getting started on managing Azure Container Registry using C# #

           Azure Container Registry sample for managing container registry.
            - Create an Azure Container Registry to be used for holding the Docker images